Nez Perce National Historic Trail: Trail description

 The trail passes through numerous National Park Service managed areas, National Forests, and Bureau of Land Management Public Lands.
 While Oregon was already a state, the other three states the trail now passes through were still territories.
 None of the forest lands were managed by the federal government, but Yellowstone National Park was created 5 years before the Nez Perce journey.
 The trail also passes through privately owned property and it is best advised to obtain permission to enter these areas from local landowners.
 Little of the trail is actually a foot trail although much of the journey can be closely followed by roads.
 Attempts are underway to continue to preserve right of way to allow greater access for visitors.

+The Chief Joseph Trail Ride takes place annually and follows the historic trail.